ssi-dk/sepi_point/README.md

 In batch mode each isolate in the provided input folder(s) will have their own subfolder within the output folder containing results from that isolate.

-In addition, the base output folder will contain results.tsv with the combined results from all isolates, as well as results.matrix.tsv, a 0/1 filled matrix with the presence/absence of each mutation in each isolate.
+In addition, the base output folder will contain *results.tsv* with the combined results from all isolates, as well as *results.matrix.tsv*, a 0/1 filled matrix with the presence/absence of each mutation in each isolate.